Gardening This Weekend: November 24, 2022

 This time of year finds our time filled with family, church, school and holiday things.
 I’ll pare our list of gotta-do things down to the minimum.
 And here it is.

 • Pansies, pinks, snapdragons, ornamental cabbage and kale and other cool-season annual plants.
 Redo soil from summer plantings before you set new transplants out add 2 or 3 inches of organic matter and rototill to 8 to 10 inches.

-• Living Christmas trees, but ask plenty of questions ahead of time.
+• Living Christmas trees but ask plenty of questions ahead of time.
 Many types sold as such don’t really do well in Texas.
 And don’t keep it indoors more than 8 or 10 days.
-Plants dry out and also become acclimated to warm conditions indoors.
+Plants dry out, also become acclimated to warm conditions indoors.

-• Trim chrysanthemum, Mexican bush salvia, fall aster and other spent perennial plants back to within 2 to 3 inches of the soil line now that they have finished blooming.
+• Trim chrysanthemum, Mexican bush salvia, fall aster and other perennial plants back to within 2 to 3 inches of the soil line now that they have all finished blooming.

 • No need to fertilize potted poinsettias, cyclamen and other winter-flowering potted plants.
 They have been given a slow-release plant food by the grower.
 Similarly, adding any kind of sugar, bleach or nutrients to a Christmas tree stand is wasted effort, and it risks doing damage to the floor should it all spill.